-Planning a trip to Mae Hong Son?
+Planning a trip to Mae Hong Son in Thailand?
 Here’s everything you need to know for a fabulous and fun adventure.

-Located in Northern Thailand, Mae Hong Son is one of Thailand’s remotest provinces.
-Known for beautiful scenery, hill tribes, and outdoor activities, Mae Hong Son is a top place to escape the tourist crowds and get off the beaten track.
+Located in Northern Thailand, Mae Hong Son is one of Thailand’s most remote provinces.
+Known for beautiful scenery, hill tribes and outdoor activities, Mae Hong Son is a top place to escape the tourist crowds and get off the beaten track.
 These tips will help you to plan a successful and enjoyable trip.

 Local buses and minivans connect Mae Hong Son’s major towns and villages, while songthaews are a good way to travel between smaller villages.
 Tuk tuks and motorbike taxis are useful for relatively shorter distances, though do agree a price beforehand.
 Some destinations are much easier to access with private transportation so many visitors opt to rent a car or scooter.

 The Mae Hong Son Loop is a circular road that runs through many of the province’s major destinations.
-It starts and ends in Chiang Mai, winding its way along some 600 kilometres (373 miles).
+It starts and ends in Chiang Mai, winding its way along some 600km (373mi).
 A popular motor-biking route, the loop can also be accessed by public transport and car.
-People planning to complete the loop by motorbike should be experienced and confident riders; the roads are often steep and there are many curves and sharp bends.
-Always wear protective clothing, closed shoes, and a helmet, and ensure that you have adequate travel insurance.
+People planning to complete the loop by motorbike should be experienced and confident riders – the roads are often steep and there are many curves and sharp bends.
+Always wear protective clothing, closed shoes and a helmet, and ensure that you have adequate travel insurance.

 Breeze is a budget-friendly option in Pai, with small but cute cottages.
 Pai Cherkaew is a quiet mid-range option and Baan Tawan has beautiful gardens.
 Pura Vida and Belle Villa are some of the area’s fanciest accommodations.
-In Mae Hong Son Town, popular options include Baan Mai Guesthouse, Boondee House, and Sang Tong Huts.
-Riverhouse Hotel, Baan Khue Wieng Resort, and Chok-wasana Guest House are a few recommended accommodations in Mae Sariang.
+In Mae Hong Son Town, popular options include Boondee House and Sang Tong Huts.
+Riverhouse Hotel, Baan Khue Wieng Resort and Chok-wasana Guest House are a few recommended accommodations in Mae Sariang.

 Natural attractions in Mae Hong Son